Berg Event Space

 80% of the Berg is below the surface

 You can get a decent feel for the space by looking at the pictures and reading the facts below, but to really understand, you have to visit.
 The Berg Event Space has a certain electricity and life about it.
 It just feels like a good place for a party.
 It could be the location, or it could be the combination of vintage guts and modern refinement, I don’t know.
 Either way, we hear comments on the energy of the space far too often for it to be a coincidence.
-More importantly, the Berg has some great people behind the scenes, namely Sandy Riley.
+More importantly, the Berg has some great people behind the scenes, namely Jillian and Emily.

 The Fun Stuff